Recently, one of our readers asked us why WordPress sites get hacked.

 Read the story of how Sucuri helped us block 450,000 WordPress attacks in 3 months.

-We hope this article helped you learn the top reasons why WordPress site gets hacked.
-You may also want to learn how to increase your blog traffic, or see our list of tips to speed up WordPress performance.
+We hope this article helped you learn the top reasons why a WordPress site gets hacked.
+You may also want to see our guide on how to increase your blog traffic or our expert tips to speed up WordPress performance.